 Do you love eggplants as much as I do?
-They are such a seasonal food, only available in the hottest of summer months, and taste delicious in so many ways – in curries, roasted, grilled, and mixed up in dips and spreads.
+They are such a seasonal food, only available in the hottest of summer months, and taste delicious in so many ways – in curries, roasted, grilled, and mixed up in dips and spreads like zacusca or baba ganoush.

 They are also a crop that does very well here in NE Missouri.
 They thrive in the hot, humid summers, and even better, our local CSA farmer has a HUGE crop each summer.
-I grow them in our garden, and also buy dozens of large eggplants to preserve for winter.
-Here’s how:
+I grow them in our garden, and also buy dozens of large eggplants to preserve.
+While I do love to make and pressure can zacusca, a tasty eggplant spread, the simplest way I know how to preserve eggplant for winter is the one I’ll share with you today.

 Grill them up!